pepetd/pepetd.github.io/_drafts/my-journey-with-midjourney.md

 </table>
 </center>

-The ammount of detail that Midjourney add is pretty impressive at times, I think anyone would agree that in the end we ended up with an appealing and original idea for a Fantasy Tree!
+The amount of detail that Midjourney add is pretty impressive at times, I think anyone would agree that in the end we ended up with an appealing and original idea for a Fantasy Tree!

 ## Conclusion.

-Midjouney should be seeing as tool and not a replacement for talented artists.
-The technology will only get better and eventually it will be able to deal alot better with faces/human characters as so far it is the subject matter it seems to struglw with and start to fall appart.
+Midjouney should be seen as tool and not a replacement for talented artists.
+The technology will only get better and eventually it will deal a lot better with faces and human characters as so far those are the subject matter it seems to struggle with.

-Its usages are far beyong concept art and illustration, I have seen people now using midjourney to come up with designes for the Dungeons & Dragons Characters, album covers, book covers and ever comic books.
+the usages for this tech are far beyond concept art and illustration, I have seen people now using Midjourney to come up with design for their Dungeons&Dragons characters, album covers, book covers and ever comic books.
 Its application is endless

 <button class="btn btn-primary" onclick=" window.open('https://www.midjourney.com/','_blank')"> Apply to Midjourney Beta now!</button>